Useful pages on the regulator website

 - Cancellation of power auctions

 Early in 2019, at SENER’s request, CENACE cancelled the fourth long-term power auction to award contracts for the purchase of power and clean energy certificates (CELs).
-The auction was due to take place in November 2018 but was first postponed and later suspended by the new administration.
+The auction was due to take place in November 2018 but was first postponed and later suspended by the current administration.
 Earlier long-term power auctions had achieved wind and solar prices that were among the lowest in the world.
 To date, it is not clear if and when long-term power auctions will be resumed.

 - CFE Wish List